scottmckuen/qoord/README.md

 "qword", you're likely to get away with it.
 My whole family are writers, but I've mostly fought off the temptation to spell it "qoörd" with a [diaeresis](https://www.newyorker.com/culture/culture-desk/the-curse-of-the-diaeresis).
-Although...the two dots do look a bit entangled, so maybe I'll rethink it.
+Although... the two dots do look a bit entangled, so maybe I'll rethink it.

 ## Design